chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-gitlab-identity.md

 }
 ```

-To retrieve a list of all the roles available to your Chainguard Enforce installation — including any custom roles — you can run the following command.
+To retrieve a list of all the available roles — including any custom roles — you can run the following command.

 ```sh
 chainctl iam roles list
 ```

 You can also edit the pipeline itself to change its behavior.
-For example, instead of inspecting the policies the identity has access to, you could have the workflow inspect the groups like in the following exmaple.
+For example, instead of inspecting the image repos the identity has access to, you could have the workflow inspect the groups like in the following exmaple.

 ```
     # Explore